onzfonz/comp227/src/content/3/en/part3b.md

 To make express show **static content**, the page *index.html* and the JavaScript, etc., it fetches, we need a built-in middleware from express called [static](http://expressjs.com/en/starter/static-files.html).

-When we add the following amidst the declarations of middlewares
+Then we add the following amidst the declarations of middlewares

 ```js
 app.use(express.static('build'))